About Snapper Island

 The island is home to a variety of woodland, sea and other bird species.
 During the summer months, pied imperial-pigeons visit the island between bouts of feeding in the mainland forests.

-Read more about the nature, culture and history of Snapper Island National Park.
+Read more about the nature, culture and history of Snapper Island, Hope Islands National Park (CYPAL).

 - Everything in the park, living or dead, is protected.
 Please leave everything as you found it.

 - Feeding of wildlife is prohibited as it can affect the health of wild animals.

 - Camp only in the sites provided and remember to obtain a camping permit prior to your departure.

 - Use only the walking tracks provided.